 When a customer pays with their smartphone, businesses can capture more than just a credit card number – they can now track purchase history, item preferences, email address, returns, and location.

-This information can be used to build a customer profile that can help in making crucial marketing decision (like when to send promotions, what items to re-order, etc.) and can help turn a one-time sale into a repeat customer through targeted marketing efforts direct to them.
+This information can be used to build a customer profile that can help in making crucial marketing decision (like when to send promotions, what items to re-order, etc.) and can help turn a one-time sale into a repeat customer through targeted marketing efforts.

 Your customer database is an excellent place to store additional information about your clients.
 If your payments are tied to the customer, you can see how they grow in their use of their services, or what opportunities you have to bring them along in your business.

 Mobile payments are no longer something that are coming in the future – they’re here now and they’re here to say.
 With a just a little investment in time and technology, your business can take advantage too.